 Andrew Goins is dedicated to bringing the perspective of an active performing schedule to his busy life as a music educator.
 As a performer, Mr. Goins enjoys a diverse freelance schedule on both double bass and bass guitar, playing in orchestras, jazz groups, pit ensembles, and church ensembles.
-Andrew has played with orchestras in Mesquite, McKinney, Longview, Plano, and Wichita Falls; the TAMU Commerce Wind Ensemble; and pit ensembles all around the DFW area.
-He regularly plays with the Dallas Winds, the premier professional wind ensemble in the United States, and can be heard on the Grammy nominated album Asphalt Cocktail, featuring the music of renowned composer John Mackey.
-Andrew has accompanied Bobby McFerrin, Itzhak Perlman, and Chris Martin, among others.
+He is bassist with the Dallas Winds, the premier professional wind ensemble in the United States, and can be heard on the Grammy nominated album Asphalt Cocktail featuring the music of renowned composer John Mackey.
+Andrew has played with ensembles including the Mesquite, McKinney, Longview, Plano, and Wichita Falls Symphony Orchestras; the TAMU Commerce Wind Ensemble; and pit ensembles for musicals all around the DFW area.
+He has accompanied Bobby McFerrin, Itzhak Perlman, and Doreen Ketchens, among others.

-When not teaching or performing, Andrew enjoys cycling, camping, hiking in the mountains, and enjoying time with his wife, Ange, and their crazy rescue Schnauzer, Tigger.
+When not teaching or performing, Andrew enjoys camping, hiking in the mountains, and enjoying time with his wife, Ange, and their rescue Schnauzer, Dazie.